n-flint/Sophia-Rails/README.md

   }
   ```
   ##### Unsuccessful Response
-  A valid client, list, and task ID must be provided otherwise a 404 status code (page not found) will be returned.
+  A valid client, list, and task ID must be provided or a 404 status code (page not found) will be returned.

 ### List Tasks Deletion
 Send a DELTE request to delete a task